jmikkola/DFAGame/README.markdown

 ### UI work

-+ 'Add' button to add transitions should not work if there is no transition text
 + Button for removing states should not work if state selected is the start state
 + Button to add transitions should warn on over-writing existing